oauth-wg/oauth-selective-disclosure-jwt/main.md

 (Line breaks for presentation only.)

-A release document for some of the claims:
+A SD-JWT-R for some of the claims:

 {#example-complex_structured-release-payload}
 ```json